adtreindl/Epichloe_genomics/RNASeq_Data_Analysis_predict.md

 ```

 ## Get gene predictons with ```funannotate predict```
 First we converted the chromosome names back to original names on the funannotate masked file (FUNmasked.fna), so the information in the bams is matching the genome.
-Then we ran funnanotate predict using: a merged bam file (created using the mapped bams and samtools merge, e.g. samtools merge -b RNAseq_bam.list merged.out.bam), a gff file that was produced by another group (Winter et al) using the funnannotate pipeline and the merged transcripts file produced using stringtie (see above).
-This step outputs a gft and protiens.fa.
+Then we ran funnanotate predict using: a merged bam file (created using the mapped bams and samtools merge, e.g. samtools merge -b RNAseq_bam.list merged.out.bam), a gff file that was produced by another group (Winter et al) using the funnannotate pipeline, and the merged transcripts file produced using stringtie (see above).
+This step outputs a .gft and protiens.fa.

 ```
 bsub -W 24:00 -n 4 funannotate predict -i /path_to_file/Ecl1605_FUNmasked_noLib.fna \